dracmaAgil/medstro_test/README.md

         * "#{@name} is meowing"

     * eat_food(food) method:
-      * We need to creat an instance of food class and send it to this method; after that, check if dog/cat is hungry and if is true print this:
+      * We need to create an instance of food class and send it to this method; after that, check if dog/cat is hungry and if is true print this:
         * "#{self.name} is eating this #{food}, is not hungry anymore"
       * If is not hungry, print this:
         * "#{self.name} is not hungry"